 A Chinchilla’s Temperature Must Be Monitored

-The geographical location where chinchillas are used to roaming is also what causes some confusion about certain best practices and why chinchilla’s need certain temps and habitats to survive.
+The geographical location where chinchillas are used to roaming is also what causes some confusion about certain best practices and why chinchillas need certain temps and habitats to survive.

 Chinchillas must be kept at ideal temperatures in your home.

-Although chinchillas can live outside in the geographical locations we discussed previously, they can’t likely live outside where you live.
+Chinchillas also can’t live outside.
+Although chinchillas can live outside in the geographical locations we discussed previously, they probably can’t live outside where you live.

-The Andes and the other countries are known for mild temperatures with very limited rain.
+The areas in the Andes where they live are known for for mild temperatures with very limited rain.
 This is a big deal because chinchillas cannot get wet under any circumstances.

 This is because of their very dense fur and the chances are that wet fur can lead to your chinchilla becoming very ill.

-Now that we are well aware of the origin of chinchilla’s, it’s important we discuss the specific behaviors that directly impact how great of a family pet they can potentially make.
+Now that we are well aware of the origin of chinchillas, it’s important we discuss the specific behaviors that directly impact how great of a family pet they can potentially make.

 This leads us directly into one of the most important topics.
-Chewing and biting.

-Chewing and Biting
+Chewing And Biting

-- Cornering a Scared Chinchilla
+- Cornering a scared chinchilla

 I have personally accidentally done a few of these things and my chinchilla has never attempted to bite me.

 As far as chewing, I wish I could say the same, but I can’t.
-Chinchillas are 100% heavy duty chewers.
+Chinchillas are 100% heavy-duty chewers.

 Not having the ability to file and grind their teeth can cause health problems down the road if it goes ignored or unnoticed.